 Term Expires 2016

 Representing District 4 (Pleasant Grove, Balch Springs, and Seagoville), Nancy Bingham was first elected to the Dallas ISDs Board of Trustees in May 2004.
-She was re-elected in May 2007 to serve another three-year term.
+She was re-elected to serve another three-year term in May 2007, and again in 2010 and 2013.
 Mrs. Bingham earned a Bachelor of Arts in elementary education from the University of Mary Hardin-Baylor and a Master of Education with a reading specialist certification from Texas A&M University-Commerce.
 A teacher for 32 years and a Dallas resident since 1959, Bingham retired from the Mesquite Independent School District in 2004, where she had taught remedial reading, English as a second language, and honors reading at the secondary level.

 As an active member of the community, Mrs. Bingham was a member of the Dallas Community Development Grant Commission, served on five Land Use Studies for Southeast Dallas, was a member of the Municipal Library Board for the City of Dallas, was a board member of the Dallas Homeowners League, and led a grassroots effort to halt the expansion and ultimately close the Trinity Oaks Landfill.
 Bingham was also instrumental in bringing city services such as a library and a recreation center to the Kleberg/Rylie area.
 She has served as the chairperson for Kleberg/Rylie Library Friends and has served as a site base chairman for two different schools.
 For 32 years, Bingham was a member of the Mesquite Education Association and the Parent Teacher Association.